 In order to keep the risk of recurrence as low as possible, it is often necessary to reverse old habits.
-A trip to the casino/visit to the online site or contact with old “colleagues” often triggers addictive behavior.
+A trip to the casino/visit to the online site or contact with old “colleagues” often triggers addictive behaviour.

 Gambling is used by addicts to generate feelings of happiness.
 Therefore, an important part of the therapy is to stimulate this feeling of happiness and to develop other behaviors that release positive messengers in the brain.
 For example, sport – playing, not betting on! – is a great way to experience feelings of happiness and success.

 An addiction is never considered completely cured, and there is always a certain risk of relapse for players that suffer from any addiction.
 The aim of therapy is therefore to recognise this danger and to develop contingency plans that prevent the reversion to bad habits.